Ginsberg Center Spaces: Overview:

 Dining Room view of full conference area and fireplace.

 Weather permitting, our outdoor spaces can be used for a variety of open air meetings and events.
-The Ginsberg Garden, farmed and managed by Cultivating Community, is harvested throughout the year.
+The Ginsberg Garden, farmed and managed by U-M's Sustainable Food Program, is harvested throughout the year.
 Off the Ginsberg Center's first floor, the elevated outdoor porch faces Hill Street and is perfect for gatherings and celebrations.
 Our backyard is an open, flexible space and we invite you to contact us to explore opportunities on how it can meet your needs.

-Ginsberg Center Garden, in partnership with Cultivating Community, with view of our outdoor porch.
+Ginsberg Center Garden, in partnership with UMSFP, with view of our outdoor porch.

 Ginsberg Center backyard.